-As a music education major at Saint Mary’s College, you will develop your unique musical talents while working closely with outstanding faculty and visiting artists.
-The Music Department offers state-approved curricula to prepare you for your career as a licensed elementary or secondary music teacher.
+Develop your unique musical talents while working closely with outstanding faculty and visiting artists.
 Our program challenges you to strive for excellence in both individual and group performance, and to develop an intellectual understanding of musical structure and the processes that create it.

-The advanced writing proficiency requirement in the Music Department has two components:
+The advanced writing proficiency requirement in the Department of Music has two components:

 - A paper written for a music course.
 The faculty must approve the selection of the piece to be submitted.

 - A composition, orchestration, or arrangement written during the third or fourth semester of the theory sequence.
 Computer notation and laser printing of the score are required.
 Both the composition itself and its notation will be assessed.
 The faculty must approve the selection of the composition to be submitted.

 Students who earn the bachelor of music degree in music education find teaching positions in public or parochial schools immediately upon graduation.
 Students may elect to pursue the all-grade music certification (K-12, recommended), or focus on a specific level (elementary, middle level, secondary).